 On May 10, 2011, the New York Times published a Statement from the family of Sheikh Osama bin Laden.
 The grieving family accused the USA government of unlawful killing in violation of both international law and USA legal principles.
 Though I don't have strong feelings about this particular death, I still think this could be one of those "teachable moments" about which President Obama has spoken.
-Specifically, this dramatic killing might remind us that international law is much akin to an ongoing discussion about rights, in which every country and non-governmental organization (NGO) has its lawyers, and every law professor a viewpoint.
+Specifically, this dramatic killing might remind us that international law is much akin to an ongoing discussion about rights, in which every country and non-governmental organization (NGO) has its lawyers, and every law professor and layman a viewpoint.

 And to be sure, the USA government likely has some good legal arguments to justify what it did to Osama.
 But probably it is a stretch too far to say that the USA government has overwhelming legal arguments that conclusively legitimate this unilateral act committed on the territory of a foreign State.